Towards Understanding Link Predictor Generalizability Under Distribution Shifts: Experiments

+{\bf \underline{Observation 1}: Drastic Changes in Model Performance}.
+As shown in Table~\ref{table:lpshift_vs_heart}, the majority of synthetic splits generated by LPShift reduce model performance significantly below the original HeaRT standard~\cite{li2024evaluating}.
+This is especially pronounced in denser graphs like ogbl-ppa and ogbl-ddi, indicating that LPShift affects the varied structures of graph data, which then reduces downstream perfomance.
+The only exception is ogbl-collab, where: RA, NCNC, LPFormer, and SEAL experience measurable improvements over the HeaRT baseline.
+Given ogbl-collab's lack of density relative to ogbl-ppa and ogbl-ddi, there are considerations about how LPShift induces a covariate shift to features~\cite{koh2021wilds}, especially where structure is correlated to the feature distribution.

+Additional analysis shown in Figure~\ref{fig:lpshift_collab_perf} indicates how dataset structure relates to the performance effects of LPShift.

-As shown in Figure \ref{fig:perform_splits}, regardless of whether a model is tested on a ``Forward'' or ``Inverse'' split; subsequent splits from the same heuristic alter the structural information available across all splits and result in gradual change in the given model's performance.
-It is interesting to note that the results for ogbl-ppa and ogbl-collab nearly mirror one another for any given ``Forward'' split, where an ogbl-ppa split increases the respective ogbl-collab decreases.
-On the ``Inverse'' split, a stark increase is seen across most splits, which indicates that increasingly-available structural information in the training adjacency matrix yields improved LP performance \cite{wang2023neural}.
-The fact that these results include splits produced by Preferential-Attachment, Global Structural Information, and Local Structural Information further indicates the importance of \textit{any} structural information when training LP models \cite{mao2023revisiting}.
+\textbf{\underline{Observation 2}: Performance Differs Across LPShift Splits.} As shown in Figure \ref{fig:perform_splits}, regardless of whether a model is tested on a ``Forward'' or ``Backward'' split of ogbl-ppa; the change in structural information for each subsequent split gradually changes a model's performance.
+On the ``CN'' split, a stark increase is seen between ''Split 1'' and ''Split 2'' (also detailed in descending order within Table~\ref{table:ppa_mrr}), indicating that more structural information between training and validation improves GNN4LP performance \cite{wang2023neural}, even on dense datasets like ogbl-ppa.
+The fact that these results include splits produced via Preferential-Attachment, Global Structural Information (SP), and Local Structural Information (CN) indicates the effect of \textit{any} change in structural information when training LP models \cite{mao2023revisiting}.
+In principle, Observation 1 and 2 answer RQ1 and RQ2 by indicating that structural alignment between positive samples from separate splits is critical for GNN4LP performance.
+LPShift makes this effect quantifiable through user-controlled thresholds, enabling future research to: induce, diagnose, and correct problems caused by LP-specific distribution shift.